msellan/wcg_bash/README.md

 <h3>print_env</h3>

 <code>print_env</code> is not used by the script but provides a troubleshooting tool to see varibles that are sourced from the wcg_env.sh script.
+It can be called at runtime with "-showenv" in interactive mode.

 <h3>load_data</h3>